A moving lemma for cohomology with support

-The above corollary is new even in the classical case where $S$ is a finite set of points.
-In this case, $X_S=\Spec \mathcal O_{X,S}$ is the spectrum of the semi-local ring $\mathcal O_{X,S}$ and it was known before that the above vanishing result holds if $W$ was allowed to be an infinite union of closed subsets by \cite[Theorem 4.2.3]{BO}.
-The problem whether a single subscheme suffices (as shown by the above corollary), had been highlighted by Colliot-Th\'el\`ene--Hoobler--Kahn in \cite[Remark 2.2.8]{CTHK} the following concerning this issue:
+Corollary~\ref{cor:local-effacement} is new even in the classical case where $S$ is a finite set of points.
+In this case, $X_S=\Spec(\mathcal O_{X,S})$ is the spectrum of the semi-local ring $\mathcal O_{X,S}$, and it was known before that the above vanishing result holds if one passes to the direct limit over all such closed subsets $W$; see \cite[Theorem 4.2.3]{BO}.
+The fact that a single subscheme suffices is new (and may be somewhat surprising).
+In fact, Colliot-Th\'el\`ene--Hoobler--Kahn write in \cite[Remark 2.2.8]{CTHK} the following concerning this issue:

 ``\textit{We would like to point out that $($contrary to the definition of effaceability$)$ the statement in Theorem 2.2.7 is not local: the proof by no means implies that the map of Theorem 2.2.7 (2) remains $0$ when U is replaced by a smaller open set. \emph{[\ldots]} This shows the subtlety of the situation and probably why Gersten’s conjecture is so difficult for general regular local rings of dimension $\geq 2$.}''

-As a consequence, we obtain the following finite level version of the Gersten conjecture for the \'etale cohomology of varieties over fields of characteristic zero.
+As a consequence, we obtain the following finite-level version of the Gersten conjecture for the \'etale cohomology of varieties over fields of characteristic zero.